Flexacoin Price Tops $0.0061 (FXC)

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the dollar during the one day period ending at 19:00 PM Eastern on July 2nd.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the U.S. dollar during the one day period ending at 21:00 PM ET on July 6th.
+One Flexacoin coin can now be purchased for approximately $0.0061 or 0.00000026 BTC on major cryptocurrency exchanges.
 Flexacoin has a market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
-Over the last week, Flexacoin has traded 3.1% lower against the dollar.
-One Flexacoin coin can currently be purchased for $0.0061 or 0.00000026 BTC on popular exchanges.
+Over the last seven days, Flexacoin has traded down 3.1% against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.